+2005 \$'000

+NOTE 34 EARNINGS PER SHARE

+Basic earnings per share 9.0

+2005 Number

+Weighted average number of shares used as the denominator

+Weighted average number of ordinary shares used as the denominator in calculating basic earnings per share 49,773,255

+2005 \$'000

+Reconciliations of earnings used in calculating earnings per share

+Basic earnings per share

+Net profit 4,486

-Note 34 Earnings per share
+Earnings used in calculating basic earnings per share 4,486

-2005 Cents Basic earnings per share 9.0 2005 Number Weighted average number of shares used as the denominator Weighted average number of ordinary shares used as the denominator in calculating basic earnings per share 49,773,255 2005 \$'000 Reconciliations of earnings used in calculating earnings per share Basic earnings per share Net profit Earnings used in calculating basic earnings per share 4,486 4,486 At 30 June 2005, 400,000 options have been issued and these are not considered to be dilutive.
+At 30 June 2005, 400,000 options have been issued and these are not considered to be dilutive.

 The basic earnings per share calculation has been made in accordance with AASB 1027.

 Given that earnings reflect a shortened trading period, the directors provide an alternative earnings per share calculation (see below), allowing for the period from which revenue generating activities took place, namely from 13 December 2004 to 30 June 2005.

-2005 Cents " 13 December 2004 to 30 June 2005 - 200 days " Reported net profit after tax - \$4,485,807 " Implied annualised net profit after tax - \$8,186,598 " Shares on issue at 30 June 2005 - 62,599,679 " Annualised operating period basic earnings per share - 13.1 " Autodiscu operating period basic cartings per sitare - 15.1
+2005 Cents " 13 December 2004 to 30 June 2005 - 200 days " Reported net profit after tax - \$4,485,807 " Implied annualised net profit after tax - \$8,186,598 " Shares on issue at 30 June 2005 - 62,599,679 " Annualised operating period basic earnings per share 13.1

-Note 35 Impacts of adopting Australian equivalents to IFRS
+NOTE 35 IMPACTS OF ADOPTING AUSTRALIAN EQUIVALENTS TO IFRS

 The Australian Accounting Standards Board (AASB) is adopting International Financial Reporting Standards (IFRS) for application to reporting periods beginning on or after 1 January 2005.
 The AASB has issued Australian equivalents to IFRS, and the Urgent Issues Group has issued interpretations corresponding to IASB interpretations originated by the International Financial Reporting Interpretations Committee or the former Standing Interpretations Committee.
 These Australian equivalents to IFRS are referred to hereafter as AIFRS.
-The adoption of Australian equivalents to IFRS will be first reflected in Verticon Group Ltd's financial statements for the half-year ending 31 December 2005 and the period ending 30 June 2006.
+The adoption of Australian equivalents to IFRS will be first reflected in Verticon Group Limited's financial statements for the half year ending 31 December 2005 and the period ending 30 June 2006.